theclam/ospfcli2dot/README.md

 # ospf2dot

-Converts the output of Cisco IOS command "show ip ospf database neighbor" into a GraphViz DOT file.
+Converts the output of Cisco IOS command "show ip ospf database router" into a GraphViz DOT file.

 GraphViz can then plot the DOT file into a vertex / edge style graph depicting